Monday Morning Markets ...

 Despite OPEC+'s efforts to shore up the oil market, the overall sentiment suggests oversupply and tepid demand growth will likely keep Brent crude prices relatively subdued in 2025.
 However, geopolitical events and economic policy shifts could introduce volatility to these forecasts.

-Oil prices Brent Crude basis moved to $74.66 from $72.53 last week.
-Q4 average was $74.61.
-Average for the year as a whole was $80.52.
+Oil prices Brent Crude basis moved to $65.58 from $73.63 last week.
 Brent crude is projected to trade between $70 and $80 a barrel in 2025, we mark at $75 with upside risks tied to US sanctions on Iran.
+Short term disturbance is pushing prices lower as fears of recession rise and OPEC boosts output to cover revenue loss.

 Market forecasts for Brent Crude Oil in 2025 indicate a generally bearish outlook, with prices expected to remain relatively constrained due to oversupply and weak demand.
 Here's a summary of the key forecasts: